LeDDGroup/scroll-utility/README.md

 scrollManager.onUserScroll = () => console.log("this scroll utility did not scrolled!")
 ```

-for example, if you wish to stop animation on user scroll you could do:
+for example, if you wish to stop all animations every time the user scroll you could do:

 ```js
 scrollManager.onUserScroll = () => scrollManager.stopAllAnimations()